LaunchCodeEducation/lchs-learning-objectives/unit08/http.rst

 Goals
 -----

-- Understand how the HTTP protocol enables web communication
+- Understand how the HTTP protocol enables web communication.

 Objectives
 ----------